Pobedinsky/Study-and-Evaluation-of-the-HiDNA-codec/README.md

 The HiDNA codec is a cutting-edge solution for DNA-based image storage, offering a novel approach to digital data storage with high efficiency and robustness.
 By combining neural network models with DNA encoding techniques, HiDNA provides a powerful tool for managing the growing demands of digital data storage.

-For more detailed information and technical specifics, please refer to the provided documentation.

 ### References

 - COIN: Compression with Implicit Neural Representations.
 [Link to paper](https://arxiv.org/pdf/2103.03123)